 People decide to participate in clinical trials for many reasons.
 For some people, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
 Other people volunteer for clinical trials because they know that these studies are the only way to make progress in treating multiple myeloma.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with multiple myeloma.

 Sometimes people have concerns that, in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
-But placebos are usually combined with standard treatment in most cancer clinical trials.
-In myeloma therapy, this is always the case due to the nature of the disease.
-When a placebo is used in a study, it is done with the full knowledge of the participants.
+When used, placebos are usually combined with standard treatment in most cancer clinical trials.
+In myeloma, this is always the case due to the nature of the disease.
+Study participants will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.

 Patient safety and informed consent